 D. Administrative fines.
 The Department may assess administrative fines in accordance with the schedule of fines outlined in this rule, if the Provider fails to comply with applicable laws and/or this rule.

-1. An administrative fine may be assessed for a violation that constituted noncompliance with State statute or this rule.
+1. (NEW) An administrative fine may be assessed for a violation that constituted noncompliance with State statute or this rule.

 2. An administrative fine is issued via a Notice of Fine.
 The notice will describe each violation, the rule or statute that has been violated and any scheduled amount of administrative fine corresponding to that violation.